prostko/phase-0-tracks/web_dev/request_cycle/web_servers.md

     There seems to be a lot of contention on this one, but not on the original issue itself.
 It seems that a root user can do anything they want to, destroy the kernel for instance, and nothing will stop them.
 A regular user can do this too, but they need a password.
 Also, when on root, all of your programs are running as root as well.
 So your dumb music player can wipe your system by accident.
 Its also a security risk for this reason as well.

+### Some Interesting Properties

+	onMouseOver  - The mouseover event is fired when a pointing device is moved onto the element that has the listener attached or onto one of its children.

+	onScroll - The scrollTop property sets or returns the number of pixels an element's content is scrolled vertically.

+	shadow - either a shadow around the element, or the Shadow DOM, which is the DOM inside the DOM that the encapsulating DOM can't reach.
+It just runs the script as though it was an object inside of the DOM, not another nested DOM onPlay - the event occurs when the media has been started or is no longer paused hidden - The element is not visible, but still affects layout draggable
+	onDrag - execute a JavaScript when a <p> element is being dragged: